YakshaLang/Yaksha/compiler/README.md

  Additional Terms:

- Please note that any commercial use of the programming language's compiler source code (everything except compiler/runtime, compiler/libs and compiler/3rd) require a written agreement with author of the language (Bhathiya Perera).
+ Please note that any commercial use of the programming language's compiler source code (everything except files in compiler/runtime, compiler/libs, and compiler/3rd) require a written agreement with author of the language (Bhathiya Perera).

  If you are using it for an open source project, please give credits.